plediii/dual-protocol/README.md

     db[collection].push(ctxt.body);
 });
 ```
-We may send messages to this host using the `domain.send` method described below.

 ## Sending messages with `domain.send`

 Messages are sent to hosts mounted on the domain via  `domain.send(to, from, body, options)`.